emacs-eask/easky/README.md

 That's it!
 Then you should able to select the command you like to use through `completing-read`.

-There are conditions that may make `eask` not working:
+Some conditions may make Eask CLI unusable:

-1. Eask CLI is missing from your `PATH`, see also `eask-api-executable`
+1. `eask` is missing from your `PATH`, see also `eask-api-executable`
 2. You don't have an Eask-file in your project or current directory
+3. Invalid Eask-file (syntax error, invalid rules, etc)

 ## 📇 Support Commands